mlsdpk/path-finding-visualizer/README.md

 ## Overview

 A tool for visualizing numerous pathfinding algorithms.

-Current implementation of the project involves four search-based planning algorithms: BFS, DFS, DIJKSTRA and A-Star.
+Current implementation of the project involves four search-based planning algorithms: BFS, DFS, DIJKSTRA and A-Star, and two sampling-based planning algorithms: RRT and RRT*.
 The project extensively uses SFML and Modern C++ features such as smart pointers, lamda expressions along with multi-threading concepts.

 ![](figures/img1.gif)